speepsio/romdrop/README.md

 BTW you can associate a rom's file extension (typically .bin) with romdrop, afterwhich, you'll only need to double-click the rom you want to flash.
 Romdrop will automatically attempt to "dynamic" (quick) flash that file to the ECU... no menus, no keypresses, no nothing.

 It’s advised that you do not simultaneously run applications that consume heavy resources while flashing.
-Doing so can impact USB speeds which can result in a failed flash.
+Doing so can impact transfer speeds which can result in a failed flash.
 BTW, a failed flash and all it's blinking lights isn’t the end of the world... in most cases, it's recoverable.

 ### Menu Items:
 * C | Clear Diagnostic Trouble Codes - self explanatory.
-* D | Dynamic Flash PCM - References last succesful flash and updates blocks that have changed.
+* D | Dynamic Flash ROM to ECU - References last succesful flash, and updates ROM blocks that have changed.
-* F | Flash ROM - Flashes all ROM blocks to the PCM/ECU.
+* F | Flash ROM to ECU - Flashes all ROM blocks to the ECU.
 * P | Patch Stock ROM - Many functions accessable by romdrop require that the factory calibration be patched with updated code.
 Use this option to apply the patch file to your stock ROM, and generate a newly patched calibration for editing with ecuflash.
 * R | Read ROM from ECU - this is the first thing you should do if virgin to the application.
 Why? **You will always want a backup of your original stock rom, and it's required to apply feature patches.**
 * S | Sniff CAN Communications - the app can log 2MB of raw CAN communications.
 This is for the true hacker types.